STAR-RG/shaker/index.md

 # GitHub Action

-This action uses [shaker](shaker) in your GitHub workflow to detect flakiness.
+This action uses [Shaker](shaker) in your GitHub workflow to detect flakiness.
 If the job ends in failure, flakes were detected and errors will be reported.

 Shaker supports projects using `maven` or `pytest`.